Dinefwr park and castle and Tregeyb wood, Llandeilo – bluebell walk

 The path from castle woods to Penlan park is quite narrow so care needed, but not vertiginous.

-There is a bench in the wood dedicated to former member and dear friend Henry Lewis so we will fondly remember him as we pass by--see photo.
+There is a bench in the wood dedicated to former member and dear friend Henry Lewis so we will fondly remember him

 The inscription "Touching the Tywi" relates to a song that was sung at Henry's funeral, with the words and lyrics being written by Henry.